slaclab/rogue/docs/src/interfaces/stream/receiving.rst

    typedef std::shared_ptr<MyCustomSlave> MyCustomSlavePtr;

 The std::copy call works very well for moving data between two standard C++ iterators.
-It will properly deal with iterators which manage non-contigous buffers, which may be the case when receving Frames.
+It will properly deal with iterators which manage non-contiguous buffers, which may be the case when receiving Frames.
 For example when receiving large data frames from a UDP interface, the incoming data may exist within a number of 1500 byte Buffers which may exist at random locations in memory.
-If we are to use std::copy in this case, it will detect that the passed iterator range is non-contigous, and default to a less performant method of copying data byte by byte.
+If we are to use std::copy in this case, it will detect that the passed iterator range is non-contiguous, and default to a less performant method of copying data byte by byte.

-In order to ensure the best possible performance, the Rogue :ref:`interfaces_stream_frame_iterator` provides mechanisms for iterating through each contigous buffer.
+In order to ensure the best possible performance, the Rogue :ref:`interfaces_stream_frame_iterator` provides mechanisms for iterating through each contiguous buffer.
 The following example performs a copy from the received Frame to a memory array.

 .. code-block:: c